 After graduating with an Honours degree in Business Studies from Edinburgh University, Iain joined the British Railways Board as a Management trainee.
 He completed his accountancy qualification with British Rail and held various posts in Scotland and the Midlands, ending up as Chief Accountant for a Train Operating Company.
 After some 25 years, he joined the Civil Service where he spent 13 years with the Ministry of Defence (MoD) and Foreign, Commonwealth and Development Office (FCDO).
-He was Chief Accountant for the 2nd PUS in the MoD and was promoted to the position of Chief Accountant for the FCO in 2003 where he remained for just over 5 years.
+He was Chief Accountant for the 2nd Permanent Under Secretary (PUS) in the MoD and was promoted to the position of Chief Accountant for the FCDO in 2003 where he remained for just over 5 years.
 Returning to the MoD in 2009, he became Financial Controller for the Surgeon General, based in Lichfield.
 He retired from this position at the end of 2012.
 During his time with the Surgeon General, he also chaired the Armed Services Consultants Approval Board and was an Office of Government Commerce reviewer.

 Iain has been associated with Wilton Park for some years and more recently has been a non-executive Board member, also being a member of the Audit, Risk and Assurance Committee (ARAC).
 He has recently taken over as chair of the ARAC.

 Married to Shiona and with two grown-up sons, Iain spends his time between Solihull and Skelmorlie, on the West coast of Scotland.
 He is an enthusiastic supporter of the paddle steamer Waverley and in 2016 took on a two year stint as President of the Clyde River Steamer Club.
 In 2018, he became a Trustee of the Family Care Trust, a Solihull based charity which supports people with mental health conditions, learning difficulties and physical disabilities.